Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 - Services
 - Repositories
-- Factories
-- Viewers
+- Presenters
 - Entities

-I will write about services, repositories, factories, viewers and entities in the [next part]({% post_url 2016-05-08-domain-driven-design-for-rails %}), so I am not touching them in this article.
+I will write about services, repositories, presenters and entities in the [next part]({% post_url 2016-05-08-domain-driven-design-for-rails %}), so I am not touching them in this article.
 The only thing you need to know, that all logic applies to models should be placed in the domain layer.

 ## Why should you read it?